Faiz-8045/Text-Editor/README.md

 A simple File Editor made using C++ and VCPKG and build using CMAKE. using the simple Guide from https://www.fltk.org/doc-1.1/editor.html .

-AI has been used to Write the remaining Readme file and Comments. and Also with Cmake and VCPKG.
+AI has been used to Write the remaining Readme file and Comments.
+(Also with Cmake).

 # Text Editor